 How to buy CRED (LBA)

-Everything you need to know to buy, sell and trade LBA tokens.
+Learn how to buy, sell and trade LBA tokens in Canada.

 Where to buy LBA

 Compare exchanges that support LBA by deposit methods and fiat currency support: